feuerhub/async-race/README.md

 ## 🚀 UI Deployment

-- [+] **Deployment Platform:** Successfully deploy the UI on one of the following platforms: GitHub Pages, Netlify, Vercel, Cloudflare Pages, or a similar service.
+- [x] **Deployment Platform:** Successfully deploy the UI on one of the following platforms: GitHub Pages, Netlify, Vercel, Cloudflare Pages, or a similar service.

 ## ✅ Requirements to Commits and Repository